 At a broader level, results showing that symptoms spanning 3 disorders (ie, COVID-19-related PTSD, MDD, GAD) are associated with burnout and work and relationship difficulties support a transdiagnostic approach to the assessment, monitoring, and treatment of these symptoms and relevant clinical outcomes such as burnout and functional difficulties in FHCWs.
 For example, treatment approaches could be tailored to individuals depending on their symptom presentation and clinical needs.
-Although evidence-based treatments for PTSD, including prolonged exposure and cognitive processing therapy, are considered to be firstline treatment approaches, interventions that target specific symptoms could also be implemented as either stand-alone or adjunctive treatments.
-For example, anger management treatments may be useful in targeting symptoms of irritability and anger as a way to possibly help mitigate relationship difficulties.
-Further, specific components of cognitive-behavioral interventions that focus on challenging maladaptive beliefs, perhaps related to guilt or shame for difficulties in managing COVID-19 patients, could be implemented to target negative beliefs about oneself and the world as a way to possibly mitigate the deleterious effect of such beliefs on work functioning.
-Moreover, organizational strategies aimed at managing workload, schedule rotations, and teamwork/transitions, as well as psychological strategies to help promote sleep hygiene, may help mitigate risk for burnout.
+Although evidence-based treatments for PTSD, including prolonged exposure35 and cognitive processing therapy,36 are considered to be first-line treatment approaches, interventions that target specific symptoms could also be implemented as either stand-alone or adjunctive treatments.
+For example, anger management treatments37 may be useful in targeting symptoms of irritability and anger as a way to possibly help mitigate relationship difficulties.
+Further, specific components of cognitive-behavioral interventions that focus on challenging maladaptive beliefs,38 perhaps related to guilt or shame for difficulties in managing COVID-19 patients,39 could be implemented to target negative beliefs about oneself and the world as a way to possibly mitigate the deleterious effect of such beliefs on work functioning.
+Moreover, organizational strategies aimed at managing workload, schedule rotations, and teamwork/transitions,40 as well as psychological strategies to help promote sleep hygiene,41 may help mitigate risk for ohted PDF on any website, burnout.
 Further research is needed to examine the extent to which personalized treatment approaches, in addition to organizational strategies, may help mitigate the negative impact of the COVID-19 pandemic on mental health and functional outcomes in FHCWs.